“Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.” (1 Timothy 5:22 WNT)

-Leadership position in the church is certainly a position of great honour, influence, and authority.
-When wrong people are in position of authority in the church, we should not expect things to be right in the church.
+A leadership position in the church is certainly a position of great honor, influence, and authority.
+When wrong people are put in a position of authority in the church, we should not expect things to be right in the church.

-The present moral and spiritual degeneration or decadence in our churches today is a clear reflection of her leadership.
+The present moral and spiritual degeneration or decadence in our churches today reflects her leadership.

 It is sad but true that our spiritual leaders today are primarily responsible for our spiritual and moral bankruptcy.
 They are the ones who have driven the church to the miry clay.

-It is obvious that many of those who occupy high position of influence and authority in our churches today have no business being there, for they lack basic leadership qualities highlighted in the Scripture.
+Many who occupy high positions of influence and authority in our churches today have no business being there, for they lack essential leadership qualities highlighted in the Scripture.

 1 This is a faithful saying: If a man desires the position of a bishop, he desires a good work.